smittytone/pdfmaker/README.md

 To convert a PDF to a set of images, in Terminal, run `pdfmaker --break --source <path to pdf> --destination <path to folder> --resolution <output dpi value>`

 You can use `-b`, and `-r` as shorthand for the `--break` and `--resolution` switches.
 The `-c` switch may also be used to compress the output images.

+To extract the text from a PDF, run `pdfmaker --break --text --source <path to pdf> --destination <path to folder|path to output file>`

+You can use `-t` as shorthand for `--text`.

+If you don’t specify a destination, *pdfmaker* uses the Desktop as the target folder for image extraction.
+For text extraction, the Desktop is also used as the destination but the file will take the same name as the source but appended with `.txt` in place of `.pdf`.

 *pdfmaker* does not delete the source file.